jameshnsears/xqa-documentation/README.md

 | | [xqa-test-data](https://github.com/jameshnsears/xqa-test-data) | a collection of XML files used by XQA. |

 ## 5. Limitatons
 XQA is a proof of concept project.
-It [scratched an itch](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) and achieved what it set out to prove, but should not be considered ready for production.
-Reasons for this include:
+It [scratched an itch](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) and achieved what it set out to prove, but it should not be considered ready for production.
+Refer to the GitHub [issue board](https://github.com/jameshnsears/xqa-documentation/projects/1) for outstanding issues.
-* lack of "bullet proofing" - i.e. what happens if xqa-message-broker(s) disappear?
-There is retry code, but how to cope with orderly shutdowns?
-* better optimise the responses of the xqa-query-balancer for xquery searches, so that data from all shards is always returned but as fast as possible.
-* there is minimal security between services.

-## 6. Current Status
-* Refer to the GitHub [issue board](https://github.com/jameshnsears/xqa-documentation/projects/1).